TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/deliverables/messages.md

 messageType: MessageType.GAME_MESSAGE
 payload: {
     "gameAction": CHOOSE_START_LEADERS,
-    "leaderCards": [2, 3] //the IDs of the 2 selected leader cards }
+    "leaderCards": [2, 3] //the IDs of the 2 leader cards discarded by the player }
 ```